Audiology/Hearing Science Research Travel Award (ARTA): Application Instructions and Frequently Asked Questions

 When will I be notified of the outcome of the application review process?

-Applicants will be notified of the outcome of the application review process in August.
+Applicants will be notified of the outcome of the application review process by August.

 How is the award distributed to recipients?

 - The travel stipend (made payable to the award recipient) will be sent after awardees have fulfilled their Convention obligations, typically within 30 days following the Convention.

 - To receive complimentary Convention registration, please follow the instructions that will be included in the award notification.